-- COVID-19 Response Peru – A new partnership among USAID, CEDRO Peru, and Rainforest Foundation US, which will regularly deliver health information and related messages to vulnerable indigenous communities in the Peruvian Amazon Departments of Loreto and Ucayali.
+- COVID-19 response in Peru – A new partnership among USAID, CEDRO Peru, and Rainforest Foundation US, which will regularly deliver health information and related messages to vulnerable indigenous communities in the Peruvian Amazon Departments of Loreto and Ucayali.
 At the same time, this project will engage existing RFUS networks to leverage instant data from communities as they report the impacts of the COVID-19 crisis to regional organizations and the government, generating support and visibility.
 This is a two-year program that coordinates support among the Peruvian government, indigenous organizations, and other allies to prevent, mitigate and respond to immediate needs.

 - Remote monitoring and advocacy – An effort by Rainforest Foundation US and partners in Peru, Guyana, Brazil and Central America to conduct expanded monitoring of illegal activity in indigenous territories – using a combination of near-real-time satellite data, high resolution imagery and on-the-ground networks – while travel to many of these areas is restricted due to coronavirus.

-- Fora Garimpo, Fora Covid (Miners Out, COVID Out) – A major campaign spearheaded by Yanomami organizations to remove the roughly 20,000 illegal miners operating in the Yanomami Territory in northern Brazil.
-Covid-19 has been spreading in communities closest to illegal mining areas, with potentially devastating results.
+- Fora Garimpo, Fora Covid (Miners Out, COVID Out) Campaign – A major campaign spearheaded by Yanomami organizations to remove the roughly 20,000 illegal miners operating in the Yanomami Territory in northern Brazil.
+COVID-19 has been spreading in communities closest to illegal mining areas, with potentially devastating results.
 RFUS is collaborating on the campaign together with partners and allies Hutukara Yanomami Association, Instituto Socioambiental, Survival International, Amazon Watch and many others.
 Sign the petition here: www.minersoutcovidout.org/

-- Supporting Economic Sustainability in the Covid 19 Crisis: RFUS is helping communities develop and implement sustainable revenue generating activities within the parameters of health protocols, such as reforestation with income generating species and securing community level payments for their forest protection using blockchain technology.
+- Supporting economic sustainability in the COVID-19 crisis: RFUS is helping communities develop and implement sustainable revenue generating activities within the parameters of health protocols, such as reforestation with income generating species and securing community level payments for their forest protection using blockchain technology.

 Support Our Work